License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 - Loss of, or the loss of use of, one or both hands or one or both lower extremities

-You'll need a certification from your doctor on your application form.
+You'll need a certification from your doctor on your Application for Disable Person Placard or Plates.
+(Form REG 195).
 If you have lost a lower extremity or both hands, you will not need a doctor's certification if you appear in person at your local DMV office.

 Temporary placards are also available for a fee of $6, if you have a condition that will improve.
 These can be renewed a limited number of times; for more information, visit your DMV office.